Zer095/data_analysis/README.md

-# ML Model to Predict Position of Football Players - Serie A
+# Neural Network to classify the position of Football Players - Serie A

 ## Objective